-With the best lenses for astrophotography you can start to master on of the most challenging and rewarding genres of photography.
-Capturing images of the night sky, and the stars and planets therein, requires patience, technical precision and a bit of luck with the weather.
+With the best lenses for astrophotography, you can start to master one of the most challenging and rewarding genres of photography.
+Capturing images of the night sky of stars and planets requires patience, technical precision and a bit of luck with the weather.
 More crucially, it also requires the right kit.
 Having a suitable astro lens is essential when it comes to making images of the stars.
-We’ve put together this guide to help you find yours so you can start to improve your night photography
+We’ve put together this astrophotography lens guide to help you find yours so you can improve your night photography.

-When choosing a lens, the circumstances of your camera system, as well as its sensor size will determine your choices to some extent.
-(See our guide to the best cameras for astrophotography if you don’t yet have yours.)
+When choosing a lens, the circumstances of your camera system alongside its sensor size will determine your choices to some extent.
+If you don’t have your camera yet, see our guide to the best cameras for astrophotography.
 Different lenses fit different lens mounts, and some lenses only work with certain sensor sizes.
 We’ve based this list on our experience testing all sorts of different lenses – these are the top ones our team recommends.

 The best lenses for astrophotography: our quick list